Return to homepage

 The plan covers generic and brand drugs:

-- Generic drugs (Tier 1) – most cost effective drugs to buy.
+- Generic drugs (Tier 1) – most generic drugs are on this tier and they are the most cost effective drugs to buy.
 The active ingredients in generic drugs are exactly the same as the active ingredients in brand drugs whose patents have expired.
 They are required by the Food and Drug Administration (FDA) to be as safe and effective as the brand drug.

-- Preferred Brand drugs (Tier 2) – brand drugs that do not have a generic equivalent and are included on a preferred drug list.
+- Preferred Brand drugs (Tier 2) – brand drugs that do not have a generic equivalent and select generic drugs which are high risk medications are included on a preferred drug list.
 They are usually available at a lower cost than Non-Preferred Brand drugs.

-- Non-Preferred Brand drugs (Tier 3) – brand drugs that are not on a preferred drug list and usually are a high cost.
+- Non-Preferred Brand drugs (Tier 3) – brand drugs and select generic drugs that are not on a preferred drug list and usually are a high cost.